BushidoUK/CTI-Analyst-Challenge/README.md

 ---

 ### Getting Started
-- Analysts can decide whether they want to begin with proactive CTI challenge or the reactive CTI challenge
+- Analysts can decide whether they want to begin with the proactive CTI challenge or the reactive CTI challenge

 - **Proactive CTI Challenge:**
   - To begin the proactive CTI challenge, analysts need to review the `Proactive CTI Diagram`, the `Demo Stakeholders`, and the `Intelligence Sources`.